SPACs Special Purpose Acquisition Companies

 TISE has specific rules for SPACs in Chapter 10 of the Listing Rules.
-In addition, TISE has rules for listing the equity of trading companies which might be utilised by the enlarged group once the SPAC has made its QA if there is a demand to retain a listing.
+In addition, TISE has rules for listing the equity of trading companies and investment vehicles which might be utilised by the enlarged group once the SPAC has made its QA if there is a demand to retain a listing.

 To view the PDF flyer of this content click here.